Building Relationship Skills at Work

 Relationships come from actively listening and sharing information.
 That happens in good times and in bad.
-Only by listening and getting direct information from team members can an executive involve those affected in any decisions or changes.
+Only by truly seeking information directly from team members can an executive involve those affected in any decisions or changes.

 Finally, the most practical relationship skill-building tool involves being realistic.
 Recognize that almost every decision or move comes with conflicting sets of circumstances.
 Good relationship skills can keep conflict and disagreement to a minimum.

-And, simply because parties may conflict, that doesn’t mean an effective leader can’t work through the challenge, calm the conflict, and build a spirit of cooperation — thanks to their great relationship skills.
+And, simply because parties may conflict, that doesn’t mean an effective leader can’t work through the challenge, help calm the situation and resolve the conflict, and build a spirit of cooperation — thanks to their great relationship skills.

 Ready to Take the Next Step?

-Upskill your team to excel at building relationship skills with a customized learning journey for your leaders using our research-backed modules.
-Available leadership topics include Collaboration & Teamwork, Communication, Conflict Management, Delegating Effectively, Feedback That Works, Influence, Self-Awareness, and more.
+Upskill employees across your organization to help them excel at building relationship skills at work.
+Partner with us to craft a customized learning journey for your team using our research-backed modules.
+Available leadership topics include Collaboration and Teamwork Skills, Conflict Management Skills, Emotional Intelligence & Empathy, Self-Awareness, and more.